Close Menu

 That matters — especially when evaluating the financial condition of a school operating under those constraints.

-School leader Edwin Avent has been criticized as a poor financial manager.
+School leader Edwin Avent has been accused of poor financial manager.

 But any fair assessment must also ask: